dsivasuthan/dhayalan.com/content/posts/get-motivated.md

 98. Everyone feels like they’re not good enough.
 It’s not just you.
 99. Courage is a learned skill.
 100. Go to Iceland.
 It’s worth it.

+---

+10. "Luck is what happens when preparation meets opportunity."

+9. "Nothing is less productive than doing what should not be done at all."

+8. "Inspiration exists, but it has to find you working."

+7. "A good leader takes a little more than his share of the blame, a little less than his share of the credit."

+6. "You can't rest on your laurels.
+Your own body of work is yet to come."

+5. "Try not to become a person of success.
+Rather, become a person of value."

+4. "A man's gotta make at least one bet a day, else he could be walking around lucky and never know it."

+3. "Here is something false: You only live once."

+2. "A smooth sea never made a skillful sailor."

+1. "Those who do not give a fuck change the world.
+The rest do not."